IT’S A BEST BUY BECAUSE:

 The Camry is Toyota’s midsize sedan, which has perennially been one of the most popular (if not THE most popular) cars in its segment.
 Three powertrains are available: a 203-hp 2.5-liter 4-cylinder (which is offered in LE, SE, XLE models and the sportier XSE, where it makes 206 hp), a 301-hp 3.5-liter V6 (offered in XLE, XSE, and sporty TRD form), and a 208-hp 2.5-liter gas/electric hybrid 4-cylinder (available in the same trim levels as the regular 4-cylinder).
 The Hybrid uses a CVT transmission; the others have an 8-speed automatic.
 All Camrys come with front-wheel drive, and non-hybrid 4-cylinder models are available with all-wheel drive as well.
-Four-cylinder SE models are available in a “Nightshade” blackout-trim version.
+Hybrid and four-cylinder SE models are available in a “Nightshade” blackout-trim version.
 Available Camry features include a head-up instrument display, 360-degree surround-view camera, LED headlights, blind-spot alert, rear cross-traffic alert, and a brake-hold feature.

 The 4-cylinder is EPA-rated 28 mpg city/39 mpg highway in LE and SE trim and 27/38 in XLE and XSE trim.
 All AWD Camrys are rated at 25/34.
 The V6 is rated at 22 city/33 highway (22/32 in XSE trim, and 22/31 in TRD form).
 In LE trim, the Camry Hybrid has a lithium-ion battery pack and an mpg rating of 51 city/53 highway; the SE and XLE trims use a nickel-metal-hydride battery and have a rating of 44 city/47 highway.
 In Consumer Guide® testing, a 4-cyl.
 Camry XLE averaged 27.8 mpg in 60-percent city driving, an XSE V6 averaged 24.5 mpg in 60-percent highway driving, and a Hybrid XLE averaged 40.9 mpg in 60-percent city driving in frigid winter weather.